pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 Packaging Python Projects
 =========================

+The tools required for building and distributing packages are third-party tools not included with Python.
+This tutorial uses Hatchling, which is one among several such tools.
+If you are already using different build tools, or you want to for whatever reason, you will need to look at the documentation for those tools.
+In many cases it will be fairly easy to adapt this example.

-This tutorial walks you through how to package a simple Python project.
-It will show you how to add the necessary files and structure to create the package, how to build the package, and how to upload it to the Python Package Index (PyPI).
+This tutorial walks you through how to package a simple Python project --- that is, one that contains only Python code (although it may depend on libraries that include extensions written in other languages).
+If you need to package a project that has parts written in a language other than Python (such as a C extension), please look for third-party tools.
+But, for a simple pure Python project, this tutorial show you how to add the necessary files and structure to create the package, how to build the package, and how to upload it to the Python Package Index (PyPI).

 .. tip::